-Over the past decade, thousands of scientific studies have addressed the intersection of social media and journalism (see e.g. Lewis & Molyneux, 2018).
+Over the past decade, thousands of scientific studies have addressed the intersection of social media and journalism (e.g. Lewis & Molyneux, 2018).
 The Web and social media have enabled the production of news that may contribute to richer knowledge and more diverse perspectives, as well as provide distributed fact checking.
 Researchers initially approached the Web and social media with a high level of optimism about its potential for participation and enhancing democracy (Borger et.al.
 2013).
 However, many have taken a sharp turn in recent years, emphasizing how “dark participation” such as misinformation and media manipulation have been gaining prominence (Quandt, 2018).
 Social media may serve as an infrastructure for disseminating rumors, unverified facts or even fraudulent news and political propaganda.
 Many have worked under the faulty assumption that social media will be a “net positive” that “reflects reality” and “matters over and above other factors” (Lewis & Molyneux, 2018).
-In extension of this, we need to acknowledge that the ways journalists act and networks on twitter cannot be taken as a proxy for their approaches to social media in general, less so for their news work or political orientation more generally.
-To date, the news media and much research in journalism studies have largely approached social media platforms in positive ways, as an opportunity, and taking as an uncritical bar of reference that the successful companies are those whom succeed in achieving much traffic and engagement on social media platforms, and possibly routing some of this success back to their proprietary digital platforms.
-Importantly, scholars should also study and make salient how social media may disrupt and challenge the news media industries (e.g. see further discussion in Westlund & Ekström, 2018).
-Exceptions include a strategic case study by Nielsen and Ganter (2018) that found publishers struggling to balance operation opportunities offered in the short-term on the one hand, and becoming too dependent on digital intermediaries (i.e. platform companies) in the long-term on the other hand.
-In another qualitative study involving case studies from Finland, France, Germany, Italy, Poland, and the United Kingdom, Sehl, Nielsen and Cornia (2018) find that public service broadcasters all have dedicated yet small teams working on increasing their reach via social media platforms and driving traffic to their proprietary news sites, focusing especially on reaching hard-to-reach audiences (especially youth).
-Some also work towards stimulating user participation.
-The public service organizations in their study have begun consolidating what social media platforms they actively work with.
-By comparison, the report on the platform press by Bell and colleagues (2017) witness about how some news publishers share news content across a very large number of non-proprietary platforms.
-Moreover, a longitudinal study of how the media workers in two Singaporean news publishers have approached, and made sense of, emerging technologies conclude that these have begun engaging in “platform counterbalancing”, a strategic response in which they seek to reduce overreliance on non-proprietary social media platforms and instead develop their own portfolio of platforms (Chua and Westlund, 2019).
-Acknowledging the tremendous power platform companies have gained, scholars of so-called platform studies have developed a critical and quickly growing body of research on the role of platforms and their logics and economics (Andersson-Schwarz, 2017).
+To date, the news media and much research in journalism studies have largely approached social media platforms in positive ways, taking as an uncritical bar of reference that the successful companies are those whom succeed in achieving much traffic and engagement on social media platforms, and possibly routing some of this success back to their proprietary digital platforms.
+Importantly, scholars should also study and make salient how social media platforms may disrupt and challenge the news media industries (e.g. Westlund & Ekström, 2018).
 The next section further discusses and problematizes the dislocation from news media to platform companies, addressing production, distribution and consumption aspects.
 Thereafter, the article turns to discussing epistemological implications within three key areas.

-2. Dislocation of news journalism: A shifting dependency on platform companies
+2. Dislocation of news journalism: shifting dependency on platform companies